 In some instances, external legal obligations may require an investigation to be conducted.
 Board members and management, for example, have a fiduciary duty to protect the interests of the corporation and its shareholders, and in some cases that duty will include an obligation to investigate indications of serious misconduct at the company.
 An investigation may also be required in certain instances so that company executives can meet any affirmative certification obligations they have, whether under Sarbanes-Oxley or otherwise.

 More often, however, counsel will want to conduct an investigation to make an informed decision about whether it is in the company’s interest to self-report the matter to law enforcement or regulators.
 Over the past two decades, the United States Department of Justice (DOJ) has placed an increasing focus on self-reporting both in charging decisions and in the degree of co-operation credit that will be afforded to a company.
-To guide the charging decisions of its own attorneys, the DOJ has set out a number of factors that prosecutors should consider in determining whether to charge a business entity, including co-operation and voluntary disclosure, the adequacy of the corporation’s compliance programmes, and any remedial actions or restitution undertaken.4 The DOJ has expanded on these factors through subsequent directives.5 In November 2019, the DOJ clarified that under its revised policy, a company seeking co-operation credit is expected to disclose ‘all relevant facts known to it at the time of the disclosure’.6 This clarification recognises that because ‘a company may not be in a position to know all relevant facts at the time of a voluntary self-disclosure, especially where only preliminary investigative efforts have been possible’, a full investigation is not required before disclosure, though a company should ‘provide a fulsome disclosure’ of the relevant facts known at the time.7 Just two years later, the DOJ restored prior guidance mandating that this disclosure identify all individuals involved in the misconduct, not merely those who were ‘substantially involved’, and the DOJ recently specified that such disclosure must be done on a timely basis for a corporation to receive co-operation credit.
-Additionally, in 2016, the Fraud Section of the DOJ launched a ‘Pilot Program’ announcing even greater emphasis on voluntary self-reporting in deciding whether to charge or how to resolve corporate criminal matters.9 The following year, this policy was formally implemented through the DOJ’s revised Foreign Corrupt Practices Act (FCPA) Corporate Enforcement Policy, which was announced on 29 November 2017 and closely tracks the objectives of the Pilot Program, including the incentives for self-disclosure and co-operation with the DOJ’s investigations.10 The DOJ has since indicated that this policy will likely be extended, at least in practice, to cases that come before the Department involving other federal regulations beyond the FCPA.
+To guide the charging decisions of its own attorneys, the DOJ has set out a number of factors that prosecutors should consider in determining whether to charge a business entity, including co-operation and voluntary disclosure, the adequacy of the corporation’s compliance programmes, and any remedial actions or restitution undertaken.
+The DOJ has expanded on these factors through subsequent directives.
+In November 2019, the DOJ clarified that under its revised policy, a company seeking co-operation credit is expected to disclose ‘all relevant facts known to it at the time of the disclosure’.
+This clarification recognises that because ‘a company may not be in a position to know all relevant facts at the time of a voluntary self-disclosure, especially where only preliminary investigative efforts have been possible’, a full investigation is not required before disclosure, though a company should ‘provide a fulsome disclosure’ of the relevant facts known at the time.
+Just two years later, the DOJ restored prior guidance mandating that this disclosure identify all individuals involved in the misconduct, not merely those who were ‘substantially involved’, and the DOJ recently specified that such disclosure must be done on a timely basis for a corporation to receive co-operation credit.
+Additionally, in 2016, the Fraud Section of the DOJ launched a ‘Pilot Program’ announcing even greater emphasis on voluntary self-reporting in deciding whether to charge or how to resolve corporate criminal matters.
+The following year, this policy was formally implemented through the DOJ’s revised Foreign Corrupt Practices Act (FCPA) Corporate Enforcement Policy, which was announced in November 2017 and closely tracks the objectives of the Pilot Program, including the incentives for self-disclosure and co-operation with the DOJ’s investigations.
+In practice, if not through formal written policy, this emphasis on self-reporting extended to cases that came before the Department involving federal regulations beyond the FCPA.
 In September 2022, the DOJ officially directed all its components that prosecute corporate crime to adopt policies incentivising self-disclosure and specified that, across the DOJ, it would ‘not seek a guilty plea where a corporation has voluntarily self-disclosed, fully cooperated, and timely and appropriately remediated the criminal conduct’.

 Once the company decides to commence an internal investigation, the next step is to determine who will conduct the investigation and for what specific client within the organisation.
 In large organisations, particularly those with multiple subsidiaries across the globe, counsel should think strategically about how to structure the investigation: where to locate the attorney–client relationship, to whom the investigating attorneys should report, and who will be making key decisions as the investigation proceeds.
 In making these decisions, counsel should consider what relationships will best protect the integrity and confidentiality of the investigation, the location and custody of relevant documents, and the overall aims of the investigation over the short and long term.